OneBusAway/onebusaway-gtfs-modules/docs/index.md

   * `onebusaway-gtfs-hibernate` - Support for [Hibernate](http://www.hibernate.org/) database persistence of GTFS data

-  * `onebusaway-gtfs-hibernate-cli` - Command-line utilty for loading GTFS feeds into a database - see [the full documentation](./onebusaway-gtfs-hibernate-cli.html).
+  * `onebusaway-gtfs-hibernate-cli` - Command-line utilty for loading GTFS feeds into a database - see [the full documentation](./onebusaway-gtfs-hibernate-cli.md).

   * `onebusaway-gtfs-transformer` - Tools for transforming GTFS data

-  * `onebusaway-gtfs-transformer-cli` - Command-line utility for transforming GTFS - see [the full documentation](./onebusaway-gtfs-transformer-cli.html).
+  * `onebusaway-gtfs-transformer-cli` - Command-line utility for transforming GTFS - see [the full documentation](./onebusaway-gtfs-transformer-cli.md).

   * `onebusaway-gtfs-merge` - Tools for merging GTFS data

-  * `onebusaway-gtfs-merge-cli` - Command-line utility for merging GTFS feeds - see [the full documentation](./onebusaway-gtfs-merge-cli.html).
+  * `onebusaway-gtfs-merge-cli` - Command-line utility for merging GTFS feeds - see [the full documentation](./onebusaway-gtfs-merge-cli.md).

-Documentation

-  You can access the [latest Javadoc for the library](./apidocs/index.html).
-Also, see example source code below.

-Using in Maven
+## Using in Maven

   The library is available as a Maven module.
 Simply add the following dependencies: